Down the Drain: A Surgical Facility’s Downtime Disaster During a Power Failure

 Instances like this one show the importance of assessing how downtime can affect each part of your facility, and understanding it’s not always about the large equipment.
 When determining which equipment to connect to a backup power system, it can be easy to overlook small necessities which can have a big impact when the power goes down.
 In most cases, a simple facilities survey can help avoid significant downtime and disruption in the event of a power anomaly.

-If your facility’s mission-critical equipment depends on a steady source of power, any amount of downtime is catastrophic.
+If your facility’s mission-critical equipment depends on having a steady, uninterrupted power source, any amount of downtime is catastrophic.
 Here’s what’s at stake, should you experience downtime:

-To learn your own business’s prospective revenue loss, aka cost of downtime, download our free downtime cost calculator Excel template.
+To learn your own business’s prospective revenue loss, or cost of downtime, download our free downtime cost calculator Excel template.

 Furthermore, businesses may have to pay additional money to workers for overtime to help recover lost data or complete additional work due to downtime.
 Plus, if customer satisfaction was hurt, a business might pay extra money to assemble a marketing campaign to win back their customers.

-Naturally, the first step towards preventing downtime is installing a UPS system for your critical equipment.
+Naturally, the first step towards preventing downtime is installing an Uninterruptible Power Supply (UPS) system for your critical equipment.
 But as you’ll see, additional upkeep is vital to maintaining your UPS’s health and preventing downtime.

-Downtime can stem from a variety of catalysts, some of which cannot be prevented.
+Downtime can stem from a variety of causes, some of which cannot be prevented.
 Take a look at this blackout map and you’ll see what we’re talking about.

 Still, there are some strategies you can take to prevent downtime and avoid experiencing a catastrophe like the aforementioned facility manager.

-* Schedule regular UPS maintenance checks: In a 2013 study on data outages by the Ponemon Institute, 55 percent of respondents indicated the top cause of unplanned power outages was from UPS failure.
-That means one of the best ways to prevent downtime is to ensure your UPS is healthy with maintenance checks.
+The best uninterruptible power supply system is a regularly maintained one.
+In a 2013 study on data outages by the Ponemon Institute, 55 percent of respondents indicated the top cause of unplanned power outages was from UPS failure.
+That means one of the best ways to prevent downtime is to ensure your uninterruptible power supply system is healthy with maintenance checks.

-Regular maintenance and system inspections greatly reduce the risk of downtime by analyzing your UPS and facility with an experienced eye to pinpoint problems that could lead to UPS failure, leading to downtime.
+Regular maintenance and system inspections greatly reduce the risk of downtime by analyzing your UPS and facility with an experienced eye to pinpoint problems that could lead to a failure in power backup, leading to downtime.
+As one of the leading regional uninterruptible power supply maintenance companies, QPS has the expertise to ensure that all your mission critical power systems are regularly and thoroughly inspected, identifying any potential weak spots before they can become problems.

-* Show your boss that you need maintenance: You might realize the importance of UPS and generator maintenance, but ultimately you need to prove to the higher-ups that it’s worth the money.
+You might realize the importance of UPS and generator maintenance, but ultimately you need to prove to the higher-ups that mission critical power solutions are worth the money.

 Break out that cost of downtime worksheet we mentioned earlier.
 Calculate your estimated cost of downtime and present it to your superiors.
 Once they see the projected damage downtime could do to their business, they’ll be more open to investing in preventative maintenance checks.

-* Review your critical loads annually: Most facilities are constantly evolving and experience has shown that UPS systems and generators don’t always keep up.
+Most facilities are constantly evolving, and experience has shown that UPS systems and generators don’t always keep up.
 Have you added new equipment?
-Have you increase efficiency and lowered your critical power loads?
+Have you increased efficiency and lowered your critical power loads?
 Setting up a scheduled time to review these items can help your facilities avoid unnecessary costs and could help prevent a disaster.